About

 Laurie has over ten years of experience with volleyball as a player and as a coach.
 She played volleyball at Eastern Kentucky University then transferred, finishing her career at Gallaudet University.
 Her tremendous volleyball achievements at Gallaudet earned a berth into Gallaudet Athletics’ Hall of Fame.
 Laurie’s international experience began at the 2001 Deaflympics in Rome, Italy where she helped the Women’s team to a Silver finish.
 After earning the Bronze at the 2005 Deaflympics in Melbourne, Australia, she switched over to Beach and placed fifth at the 2009 Deaflympics in Taipei, Taiwan.
 Laurie is excited to take the reins on USADVB’s Beach Program to establish a stronger foundation, recruit more athletes, and ultimately bring it to the next level.

-Youth Program Coordinator: Alison O’Hara
+Outreach Coordinator: Alison O’Hara

 Alison knows how important it is to develop skill sets and knowledge of the game at a young age for a successful long-term volleyball career as she played volleyball for over a decade and was a member of the 2013 Deaf National Women’s Team.
 Professionally, she has dedicated the last six years of her career to working with deaf/hard of hearing youth in both educational and recreational settings.
 Her love for the game has driven her to return to USADVB with the goal to further build on the programs in place for the deaf/hard of hearing youth.
 Her end goal is to strengthen a pipeline for the USADVB National Teams including indoors and beach.
 She looks forward to expanding the youth program to serve both girls and boys, placing an emphasis on creating an inclusive space for all identities and communication modes.